Search Engine Spiders

 Search Engine Optimization Aug 23, 2005

-This is a very simple overview of robots.txt basics for webmasters.
+This is a straightforward overview of the basics of robots.txt for web administrators.
 For a complete and thorough lesson, visit Robotstxt.org.

 Below is the proper format for a robots.txt file —–>